michael2012z/BitBible/markdown/JPS/files/Job.md

 13. He had also seven sons and three daughters.

-14. And he called the name of the first, Jemimah;That is, Dove. and the name of the second, Keziah;That is, Cassia. and the name of the third, Keren-happuch.That is, Horn of eye-paint.
+14. And he called the name of the first, Jemimah;

 15. And in all the land were no women found so fair as the daughters of Job; and their father gave them inheritance among their brethren.